LynnH.com, home of ColorJoy Knitting and Lynn DT Hershberger ColorJoy, Art as an everyday attitude.

 Place all dry ingredients in mixing bowl and blend with wire whisk.
 Add wet ingredients and blend again with whisk, only until dry ingredients are wet.
 Let sit for at least 2 minutes while you turn up the heat on your griddle to medum-high.
 These pancakes require a slightly lower temperature than standard wheat pancakes.

-Stir lightly one last time before cooking.
 Make relatively small pancakes, about 4″/10cm across, using a small measuring cup to pour onto the griddle.
 Turn when edges start to look a bit dry.
 Remove when browned on second side.

 Makes approx. 2 dozen pancakes.